shakes76/PatternAnalysis-2023/recognition/README.md

 ### Recommendations
 There are several improvements that could be made to the overall procedure:
 * more epochs in training would improve accuracy
-* converting the predictions to binarised images (via thresholding) would make the Dice coefficient more effective
+* converting the predictions to binarised images (via thresholding) would make the Dice coefficient more meaningful

 # References
 [1] Isensee, F., Kickingereder, P., Wick, W., Bendszus, M., and Maier-Hein, K. "Brain Tumor Segmentation and Radiomics Survival Prediction: Contribution to the BRATS 2017 Challenge".
 Feb 28, 2018 [Online].
 Accessed from <https://arxiv.org/pdf/1802.10508v1.pdf>